timhowgego/Aquius/README.md

 }
 ```

 **Caution:** The `serviceFilter` always applies a single time criteria to the whole journey, an assumption that will become progressively less realistic the longer the GTFS network's average vehicle journey.
-For example, an urban network may be usefully differentiated between morning peak and inter-peak because most vehicle journey on urban networks are completed within an hour, and thus the resulting analysis will be accurate within 30 minutes at all nodes on the route.
+For example, an urban network may be usefully differentiated between morning peak and inter-peak because most vehicle journeys on urban networks are completed within an hour, and thus the resulting analysis will be accurate within 30 minutes at all nodes on the route.
 In contrast, inter-regional vehicle journey duration may be much longer, and such detailed time periods risk misrepresenting passenger journey opportunities at certain nodes: For example, a 4-hour vehicle journey are commences at 07:30 might match a morning peak definition at its origin, but not by the time it reaches its final destination at 11.30.
 Such networks may be better summarised more broadly - perhaps morning, afternoon and evening.
 Long-distance or international networks, where vehicle journeys routinely span whole days, may be unsuitable for any form of `serviceFilter`.

 *Tip:* Service totals within defined time periods are still calculated as specified by `servicePer` - with default 1, the total service per day.
 This is a pragmatic way of fairly summarising unfamiliar networks with different periods of operation.
 However if serviceFilter periods exclude the times of day when the network is closed, the `servicePer` setting may be set per hour (0.04167), which may make it easier to compare periods of unequal duration, especially on metro networks with defined opening and closing times.